abrand93/02-Challenge/README.md

 ## Description

-I cread this portfolio to add the projects I have been working on since I started bootcamp.
+I created this portfolio to add the projects I have been working on since I started bootcamp.

 I built this project so I could show potenial employers all the projects I have done.